nhn/tui.editor/libs/squire/README.md

 Returns the path through the DOM tree from the `<body>` element to the current current cursor position.
 This is a string consisting of the tag, id and class names in CSS format.
 For example `BODY>BLOCKQUOTE>DIV#id>STRONG>SPAN.font>EM`.
 If a selection has been made, so different parts of the selection may have different paths, the value will be `(selection)`.
 The path is useful for efficiently determining the current formatting for bold, italic, underline etc, and thus determining button state.
 If a selection has been made, you can has the `hasFormat` method instead to get the current state for the properties you care about.

+### getFontInfo

+Returns an object containing the font-family and font-size information for the element the cursor is in, if any was set.
+It uses style declarations to detect this, and so will not detect FONT tags.
+If a selection across multiple elements has been made, it will return an empty object.

 ### getSelection

 Returns a [W3C Range object](https://developer.mozilla.org/en-US/docs/Web/API/Range) representing the current selection/cursor position.